francepremium/django-appstore/README.rst

   ``syncdb`` or ``migrate``,
 - include urls by adding ``url(r'appstore/', include('appstore.urls'))`` to
   ``urls.py``,
-- install 'appstore.middleware.EnvironmentMiddleware' to begin with, you might want to replace it with your own implementation later though,
+- install ``appstore.middleware.EnvironmentMiddleware`` to begin with, you might want to replace it with your own implementation later though,
 - install templates by overriding ``appstore/base.html`` to customize the parent template and blocks,